Armenians in Syria: Current status and the Syrian Civil War

+Armenians flourished in many cities in Syria; however, the civil war caught up to them and disrupted their communities quickly.
+Armenians in Aleppo attend Armenian private schools, which, over the years, have flourished with a wide range of numbers, including the private high school Karen Jeppe Jemaran.
+The high school was not only an educational institution but a place where the students gathered to embrace their Armenian individuality through cultural activities.
+At its peak, it had over 1,300 students, but the civil war caused enrollment to drop sharply to just 300.

 According to the Ministry of Diaspora of Armenia, the estimated number of Armenians in Syria is 100,000, with more than 60,000 of them centralized in Aleppo, with other estimates by Armenian foundations in Syria putting the number of Armenians in Syria around 70–80,000.
-However, Since the start of the Syrian Civil War, 16,623 Syrian citizens of ethnic Armenian background have arrived in Armenia, of whom about 13,000 displaced persons remained and found protection in Armenia as of July 2015.
+Since the start of the Syrian Civil War, 16,623 Syrian citizens of ethnic Armenian background have arrived in Armenia, of whom about 13,000 displaced persons remained and found protection in Armenia as of July 2015.
 The government is offering several protection options including simplified naturalization by Armenian descent (15,000 persons acquired Armenian citizenship), accelerated asylum procedures and facilitated short, mid and long-term residence permits.

-According to Hranush Hakobyan only 15,000 Armenians are left in Syria and the rest have been settled in Armenia or Nagorno Karabakh, with another 8,000 having left for Lebanon, and others going to destinations including Europe, the United States and Canada.
+According to Hranush Hakobyan, only 15,000 Armenians are left in Syria and the rest have been settled in Armenia or Nagorno Karabakh, with another 8,000 having left for Lebanon, and others going to destinations including Europe, the United States and Canada.
 However, Armenian foundations in Syria estimate around 35,000 are left based on rough estimates, including a method which multiplies the number of students enrolled in Armenian minority schools by 3 or 4, since minors would only take up around 25–30% of an age pyramid.

-Armenians in Syria are present in both rural and Urban areas.
-The villages of Kessab and Yakubiyah and Ghnemiyeh had Armenian majority prior to the civil war, and both are located near the contested border region of Hatay Province.
-Kessab was attacked and looted in an ambush by Syrian Rebels who were given passage through Hatay province by Turkey,(although they deny this claim) and Yacubiyah had their Armenian population expelled by Al Nusra.
+Armenians in Syria are present in both rural and urban areas.
+The villages of Kessab, Yakubiyah, Ghnemiyeh and Aramo had Armenian majorities prior to the civil war, and are located near the contested border region of Hatay Province.
+Kessab was attacked and looted in an ambush by Syrian Rebels who were given passage through Hatay province by Turkey, (although they deny this claim) and Yacubiyah had their Armenian population expelled by Al Nusra.
 Excluding those villages, Armenians are primarily urban.
 Most Armenians of Syria live in Aleppo, with other cities including Latakia, Damascus, Qamishli, Raqqa, Tell Abyad, Al-Hasakah, Deir ez Zor, Al-Malikiyah and Ras al-Ayn, although some of which have had their populations expelled such as Raqqa and Deir ez Zor.
 In 2015, the local St. Rita Catholic Armenian church was also destroyed, according to unconfirmed reports at that time, by rebel fighters.